Designations Congruent with Things: A Correspondence In Two Parts

 Subject: PLEASE RESPOND IMMEDIATELY

 This morning I attended a meeting in the company of Marshal Hansen.
-I believe that Dr. Gottlieb is about to be criminally charged with your abduction.
+I believe Dr. Gottlieb is about to be criminally charged with your abduction.
 I expressed my opinion that such a thing would be out of character for him, but if you could contact us it would clear things up.

 Please email me or call me immediately.
 Immediately immediately.